 Doctors often treat cancer with 2 or more chemotherapy drugs.
-Sometimes they also combine chemotherapy drugs with other medicines, such as steroids or biological therapies.
+Sometimes they also combine chemotherapy drugs with other medicines, such as steroids, immunotherapy or targeted cancer drugs.

 The drug combinations they use often have a name that's made up from the first letters of the drug names.
 This type of made up word is called an acronym.